Montclair High School (New Jersey): Athletics

-As of the 2021–22 school year, Montclair High School had 107 clubs.

-Performing arts

-Montclair High School's performing arts program is called the School of Visual and Performing Arts (SVPA).
-The program includes a Dance Company for elite dancers, Technical Theater for those interested in behind-the-scenes work, and other activities.
-Most performances take place in the theater in Inness Annex, called the "Little Theater."
-Some productions include the Fall Showcase, a musical revue, and a musical, performed in the spring of each school year.

-Montclair High School also has both a string orchestra and a winds band.
-The MHS band marches and performs for football games and has annually served as the pep band for college basketball teams in Madison Square Garden.
+The Montclair ultimate frisbee team won their first state championship in 2023 with a 13–10 win against Columbia High School, and went 29–5 on the season, ranked 10th nationally.
+They then repeated as state champions in 2024 against Westfield High School, ending the season with a record of 30-6 and winning several regional tournaments.
+Several of the team players have gone on to play for professional teams such as the New York Empire.

 Student protests

 Students protested New Jersey Governor Chris Christie's appearance on school grounds on March 30, 2010, in response to ensuing budget cuts that affected the school.

-Over 200 students walked out of their classes in protests of the budget cuts in April of the same year.
+Over 200 students walked out of their classes in protest of the budget cuts in April of the same year.

 Popular culture

-Montclair High School has been featured in or used as a filming location for films, commercials, and television shows, including:
+Montclair High School has been featured in or used as a filming location for films and television shows, including: